Erastuskanyatta/PHP-Yii2-Framework/index.md

 </body>
 </html>
 ```
 For the above view code to work, we need to create an action.
-Actions are the objects that end users can directly refer to for execution.
-Actions are grouped by controllers.
+Actions are the objects referred by the end users for execution.
+Actions are found in controllers.
 The execution result of an action is the response that an end-user will receive.

 To display the portfolio page, we need to declare an action to display the portfolio page.
 Open  `frontend/controllers/SiteController.php` and add the following:
 ```PHP